CPTSC Awards, Grants, and Scholarship Information

 2002 Dan Riordan

 1998: Tom Pearsall, Virginia Book, Marilyn Samuels

-This award recognizes outstanding contributions to program assessment in technical and scientific communication.
+This award recognizes outstanding contributions that individuals, collaborators, or teams have made to program assessment in technical and scientific communication.

 2010 Award-winning Book